dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 ## Nullability in the type system

-We start in the static type system because everything else rests upon that.
+Null safety begins in the static type system because everything else rests upon that.
 Your Dart program has a whole universe of types in it: primitive types like `int` and `String`, collection types like `List`, and all of the classes and types you and the packages you use define.
 Before null safety, the static type system allowed the value `null` to flow into expressions of any of those types.

 In type theory lingo, the `Null` type was treated as a subtype of all types: